Summoner Basic Guide

 Rekindle

-When in the Phoenix demi-summon phase, Astral Flow changes into Rekindle, a single target oGCD healing ability.
+When in the Phoenix demi-primal phase, Astral Flow changes into Rekindle, a single target oGCD healing ability.
 Casting this on yourself or a party member applies an on-hit 400 potency heal in addition to a regen effect (200 cure potency per regen tick across 15 seconds).
 The regen effect is triggered by the target’s HP dropping below 75%.
 If the target’s HP doesn’t drop below 75%, it will be triggered automatically when the Rekindle buff expires (30 seconds after application).

 Much like Everlasting Flight, this ability also has comparable potencies to single target healer abilities.
-It can be particularly useful for healing tanks through auto attacks.
+It can be particularly useful for healing tanks through auto-attacks.
 It can also be used situationally to heal another DPS or healer if, for example, they missed a heal or have a vulnerability up stack before or after a raidwide.
 Rekindle should always be used because it benefits the party for free at no DPS cost to ourselves.

 For those who have trouble quickly targeting party members mid rotation, you can use a Rekindle macro: